The Banana-Man stands out in the Kyle Field crowd. Photo by Meredith Seaver.

 What You Need To Know:

-What started as a simple Halloween costume worn to a September Texas A&M (TAMU) football game has propelled a banana-suit-clad Aggie senior to local legend status.
+COLLEGE STATION, Texas – What started as a simple Halloween costume worn to a September football game has propelled a banana-suit-clad senior to local legend status.

-The man behind “The Banana-Man,” now a recognizable figure in the crowd, is senior Jacob Bush, a TAMU agricultural economics major from Richmond.
+The man behind “The Banana-Man,” now a recognizable figure in the crowd, is senior Jacob Bush, an agricultural economics major from Richmond.

 The banana suit made its first appearance two years ago when Texas A&M hosted Miami and Bush said he initially wore it on a whim.
 Last semester, it reappeared as part of a strategy to meet new people, and since then, it has become a regular sight.